Deep Vein Thrombosis (DVT) / Thrombophlebitis

 What are the symptoms of deep vein thrombosis?

-Deep vein thrombosis occurs without symptoms about 50% of the time.
+Deep vein thrombosis may occur without symptoms.
 When symptoms do occur, they may include:

 More visible surface veins

-The symptoms of deep vein thrombosis may resemble other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of deep vein thrombosis may look like other medical conditions or problems.
+Always see your doctor for a diagnosis.

 How is deep vein thrombosis diagnosed?

 Duplex ultrasound.
-This involves using high frequency sound waves to look at the speed of blood flow, and the veins.
-A blood clot may be visualized by ultrasound.
-This procedure is noninvasive (the skin is not broken) and involves placing ultrasound gel on the affected area and then moving a handheld device across it.
+This procedure involves placing ultrasound gel on the affected area and then moving a handheld device across it.
 A picture of the blood flow is displayed on a monitor.
-Duplex ultrasound is the most commonly performed diagnostic test for DVT.
+Duplex ultrasound is the most common test for DVT.

 What is the treatment for deep vein thrombosis?